wpilibsuite/frc-docs/source/docs/hardware/sensors/lidar.rst

 A 1-dimensional (1D) LIDAR sensor works much like an ultrasonic sensor - it measures the distance to the nearest object more or less along a line in front of it.
 1D LIDAR sensors can often be more-reliable than ultrasonics, as they have narrower "beam profiles" and are less susceptible to interference.

-1D LIDAR sensors generally output an analog voltage proportional to the measured distance, and thus connect to the RoboRIO's :doc:`analog input <analog-inputs-hardware>` ports.
+1D LIDAR sensors generally output an analog voltage proportional to the measured distance, and thus connect to the roboRIO's :doc:`analog input <analog-inputs-hardware>` ports.

 2-Dimensional LIDAR
 ^^^^^^^^^^^^^^^^^^^